snowAK34/unit-4-game/README.md

 The crystal image used for the header and footer was found on Pexels and is a photo that was taken by Jonny Lew.

 The gems were cropped from an image of gems on clipart.org that was done by user firestorm200.

+## Roadmap

+I would consider adding conditions that ensure all gems have different values.

+The finished score could be added to the win/lose message to persist when the game resets.